Fastdruid/AmigaHardware/Denise_Zorro_CoPro_Riser/README.md

 Running E7MHz from Pin 92 to Pin 7 and it worked.
 It is however still recommended to use the "A2000" version as this adds a header that can be used for other functionality.

-See individual README.md in the folder for more details.

 ### IPL0-2

 The A/B2000 utilise IPL0-2 as EINT7, EINT5 & EINT4.
 These are (justifyably) left off Denise.